fortrabbit/help/docs/ssh-troubleshooting.md

 ### Problems with SSH keys

-Please see our [SSH key trouble shooting guides](/ssh-keys#troubleshooting) to resolve common problems with SSH key authentication.
+Please see our [SSH key setup guides](/ssh-keys) to setup SSH key authentication correctly.

 ### Multiple Accounts with different access methods issues

 When you have multiple Accounts here at fortrabbit, or you have had an Account here before and you have used one access method to identify, your SSH config might saves our host to use that access method for our host.
-Now when using a different method with a different Account, your computer might still need the old saved one. <!--  TODO: How to fix? -->
+Now when using a different method with a different Account, your computer might still need the old saved one.

+### If you can not get the keys to work

+If you tried everything and it is still not working, you can revert back to password authentication.
+Read this: [remove the public keys from your fortrabbit Account](access-methods#toc-how-to-change-from-ssh-key-to-password-authentication)

+### If it worked before and suddenly stops working

+If you have deployed using SSH keys before and now it doesn't work any more: please check if you have changed something, compare your local keys with the remote one, see if any change in [collaboration](/collaboration) happened (e.g. you are not part of a team anymore?).
+If not, have a look at our [status page](https://status.fortrabbit.com) — maybe it's us, not you.
+Also, don't hesitate to contact our support as well.

+### You are asked for a password when using a key and the Account password isn't working

+In this case, you have probably used a passphrase with your key.
+This has nothing to do with the fortrabbit Account or services.
+When a new key is generated, there is usually this prompt: `Enter passphrase for key`.
+You want to use whatever you said then.

+To avoid typing this may times per day, you can use the `ssh-agent`.
+See this [help article on GitHub](https://help.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases) to find out how.